upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/new_feature_summary.md

 ---
 name: New Feature Summary
 ---
-This page summarizes all new features added in this fork (compared to UPR-ZX).
+This page summarizes all new features added in this fork (compared to UPR ZX).

-**This page is currently outdated.
-It will be updated soon, to be in line with FVX 1.3.0.
-In the meanwhile, look to [the release notes](https://github.com/upr-fvx/universal-pokemon-randomizer-fvx/releases) for a truly full list of new features.**
+UPR FVX also tweaks a number of features that already exist in ZX, and fixes numerous bugs.
+To keep this page relatively short, those changes have been left out.

 # Evolutions

+## Random Every Level
+"Random Every Level" is now supported in Gen 1 and Gen 2.

 ## Force Growth
 Ensures that random evolutions will always be to a Pokemon with a higher base stat total.
 (No guarantee on individual stats.)